Construction · Tree Trimming & Arborists

 A ground worker is feeding brush into a wood chipper at the end of a long pruning job.
 A branch catches and the worker is injured before the crew can activate the safety controls.
 Workers comp responds to work-related injuries, covering medical treatment and lost wages as state law requires.

-Chipper and chainsaw injuries are among the most severe in the trade — exactly what carriers picture when they underwrite a tree-care account.
-That is why the classification rate sits at the top of the construction range and why operator training is weighed so closely.
-How the injured worker payroll was classified affects the account at audit, subject to applicable policy terms and state law.
+Chipper and chainsaw injuries are among the most severe in the trade, which is why operator training and the correct job classification matter.
+How the injured worker's payroll was classified also affects the year-end audit, subject to applicable policy terms and state law.

 • Example scenario